Parameters in UDFs

 As a rule of thumb, the input data, either sequence or non-sequence, determines how often the function is called:

 •When input data is connected to a sequence parameter, the user-defined function is called only once, and the complete sequence is passed into the user-defined function.

 •When input data is connected to a non-sequence parameter, the user-defined function is called once for each single item in the sequence.

-This can happen if the source structure has optional items, or when a filter condition returns no matching items.
-To avoid this, either use the substitute-missing function before the function input to ensure that the sequence is never empty, or set the parameter to sequence, and add handling for the empty sequence inside the function.
+•If you connect an empty sequence to a non-sequence parameter, the function is not called at all.
+This can happen if the source structure has optional items or when a filter condition returns no matching items.
+To avoid this, use the substitute-missing function before the function input to ensure that the sequence is never empty.
+Alternatively, set the parameter to sequence and add handling for the empty sequence inside the function.

 When a user-defined function has multiple input or output parameters, you can change the order in which parameters should appear to callers of this function.
-For example, the function below has three input parameters, input1, input2, and input3.
+For example, the function below has three input parameters: input1, input2, and input3.